Understanding Heroku Postgres Log Statements and Common Errors

 app[postgres]: LOG: could not receive data from client: Connection reset by peer app[postgres]: LOG: unexpected EOF on client connection heroku[router]: at=error code=H13 desc="Connection closed without response" method=GET path=/crash host=pgeof.herokuapp.com dyno=web.1 connect=1ms service=10ms status=503 bytes=0 heroku[web.1]: Process exited with status 1 heroku[web.1]: State changed from up to crashed

-Although this log is emitted from postgres, the cause for the error has nothing to do with the database itself.
-Your application happened crash while connected to postgres, and did not clean up its connection to the database.
+Although this log is emitted from Postgres, the cause for the error has nothing to do with the database itself.
+Your application happened to crash while connected to Postgres, and did not clean up its connection to the database.
 Postgres noticed that the client (your application) disappeared without ending the connection properly, and logged a message saying so.

 If you are not seeing your application’s backtrace, you may need to ensure that you are, in fact, logging to stdout (instead of a file) and that you have stdout sync’d.